 - In your calendar you select all meetings that you want to cancel, regardless whether you are the one who has invited, or are just participant.

-- Then you start removal by pressing the delete key, triggering a whirl of windows.
+- Then you start removal by pressing the delete key, triggering a whirlwind of windows.

 - For all own appointments Outlook opens the calendar item.
 Here you enter a message for cancelling and click “Send”.
 For each meeting this makes at least three clicks and four key strokes.
 If you are good.